 Our nutrition practice is evidence based and our team keeps up-to-date with the latest in nutritional science.
 This means you get the best advice and recommendations to support your health.

-Our team, led by our Scientific Director Ciara Wright PhD have a number of projects and collaborations underway, including several recent publications.
+Our team, led by our Scientific Director Ciara Wright PhD, have a number of projects and collaborations underway, including several recent publications in medical and science journals.
+Listen to her podcast about her research and publications here

 Fertility and pregnancy

-Sperm DNA Fragmentation: modifiable clinical, lifestyle and nutritional factors in male infertility – read the paper here
+Sperm DNA Fragmentation: modifiable clinical, lifestyle and nutritional factors in male infertility – read the open access paper here

 Published 2014 in Reproductive BioMedicine Online